Dr Michael Aitken AM, CEO

 Prior to joining CMCRC, David founded education strategy and design firm HECG, one of ten start-ups he has been involved with.
 These include education accessibility not-for- profit the Global Access Project, as well as a public affairs and investment firm, Aqua Ventures (formerly Wright Corporate Group).

 David holds a BComm and LLB from the University of Canberra and a GDLP from the Australian National University.
 He is admitted to practice as a Barrister and Solicitor in the High Court of Australia and Supreme Court of the ACT.

-Andrew is responsible for all matters associated with the interaction between CMCRC and its university and industry partners.
-This includes the participants’ agreement and changes thereto, the provision (and audit of) cash and in-kind resources from external partners, policy and procedure governing the interaction between PhD students and staff while onsite at industry partner offices, and communication of research findings to all partners where appropriate.
+Andrew leads the education program at the CMCRC.
+He manages all matters associated with the interaction between the CMCRC and its university and industry partners.
+His portfolio includes implementation and management of agreements with all partners, provision and audit of cash and in-kind resources from external partners, selection and industry placement of PhD students in the Finance Market Quality Program, administration of policy and procedures governing the interaction between PhD students and staff on-site at industry partner offices, and communication of research findings to all partners where appropriate.